Computer Audition: From Task-Specific Machine Learning to Foundation Models: Next frontiers

 \Aclp{FM} are \emph{generative} models.
 This naturally raises the question of whether and how these models can be used for generating audio.
 While a deep dive into this topic is beyond the scope of our present work, we briefly touch on it in this subsection.

 As mentioned in \cref{ssec:preliminaries}, the output tokens of a \ac{FM} must not necessarily be interpreted as a linguistic response.
 In our case, they can be interpreted as audio (or, to simplify the task for the \ac{FM}, be used as input to a cascade decoder that maps them to audio).
 In fact, this is how natively multimodal \acp{FM} are trained; in order to perform \ac{SSL} for the audio modality, their tokens must be interpretable as audio tokens as well.
 Therefore, the extension of `fully' multimodal \acp{FM} which can both process \emph{and} output audio is a straightforward adaptation of the principles we have already discussed.
+This is already being exploited by {\acp{FM}} which resynthesise audio tokens to generate output audio~\mbox{\citep{Yang23-UAA, Vyas23-AUA}}.
+Creating models that are capable of generating audio further allows for utilising this synthesised data in training a next iteration of {\acp{FM}}~\mbox{\citep{Meng22-GTD}}.
+However, this process should be used with care as recursively training {\acp{FM}} on synthesised data can result in `model collapse'~\mbox{\citep{Shumailov24-AMC}}.

 Perhaps the most intriguing application of this capability to computer audition systems, in particular, is its use for providing \emph{sonified explanations}~\citep{Schuller21-TSI, Paissan24-LMF}.
 Explanations can be useful in improving the interpretability and trustworthiness of \ac{AI} systems, especially given their propensity to err in different ways than humans.
 While \acp{FM} with text components are able to provide textual explanations, extending them with audio explanations might be critical for audio models.
 This is a relatively under-researched field of computer audition in general, so we expect \acp{FM} to be on the forefront of innovation given their ability to seamlessly combine audio and text responses.